balaprasanna/hawker-centre-finder/README.md

  --- | ---
 v1 | Fetch relevant records from db based on given input lat/long pair's s2cell.
 The search begins from s2cell level 14 (0.3 KM) until 10 (81 KM).
 This approach can scale as the db records grows, by expanding the search space.
-We can improve the speed of the api by caching the lat/long values by s2cell instead of querying from database everytime. v2 | Fetch all records from db, compute distance from input lat/long to all pairs and sort them by distance asc. v3 | Fetch all records from db, build a KDTrea, query neighbours
+We can improve the speed of the api by caching the lat/long values by s2cell instead of querying from database everytime. v2 | Fetch all records from db, compute distance from input lat/long to all pairs and sort them by distance asc. v3 | Fetch all records from db, build a KDTree, query neighbours